 Recycling has been more of a way to mitigate the environmental impact of waste rather than a way to eliminate it.
 For instance, energy recovery is an aspect of recycling that focuses on securing energy from waste materials by converting non-recyclable waste into thermal energy, electrical energy, or fuel.
 It makes up the bulk of recycling processes worldwide.
 Since it usually takes the form of incinerating waste materials, it may produce toxic emissions, an aspect that is strictly monitored, limited, and measured periodically.

 The next biggest part of recycling is the actual recycling of materials for reuse.
-This is not only an environmentally motivated venture but also an economic one as raw materials obtained directly from natural sources are getting increasingly harder to come by.
+This is both an environmentally and economically motivated venture, as raw materials obtained directly from natural sources are getting increasingly harder to come by.
 A material such as aluminium, for example, is obtained more through secondary means of recycling rather than through primary sources from mining.

 The term upcycling is relatively new, but its concept is quite old, commonly described as creative reuse.
 Unlike recycling, upcycling does not aim merely to reuse waste materials but to reuse them in such a way that their intrinsic value or quality is enhanced.